openmind-consortium/Analysis-rcs-data/README.md

        exist, process and save
   - 4: If processed file already exists, then load.
 If it does not exist, process but do not save<br/>
+- `shortGaps_systemTick`: For advanced users: Flag, default is '0', indicating that `PacketGenTime` should be used to align the start of all chunks regardless of preceeding gap length; setting to '1' indicates that `systemTick` should be used for time alignment of chunks if preceeding gap is < 6 seconds

 If applicable, data are saved in the same 'Device' directory where raw JSON were selected